Menu

 Best strategy if you don’t have the Chase Freedom card.

 If you don’t have the Chase Freedom card, then your choice is clear.
 The Freedom is no longer offered, so you’ll need to go straight to the Freedom Flex.
-The Freedom Unlimited is still available, and that card offers all the benefits of the Flex, plus 1.5% on all purchases, but it does not have the 5% rotating categories.
-Giving up the 5% categories for an extra one-half percent on out-of-category purchases is not the best choice.
+Alternatively, the Freedom Unlimited is still available, and while it does not offer the 5% on rotating categories, it still offers 5% on travel and 3% on dining and drugstores, plus 1.5% on everything else.
+Some prefer the 1.5% on everything over the 5% rotating categories.

-To apply for the Chase Freedom Flex, use this referral link to get all the sign-up benefits, and support this site in the process.
+To apply for the Freedom Flex or Freedom Unlimited, use this referral link to get all the sign-up benefits, and support this site in the process.
+If you are just beginning your credit journey, this link also offers the Chase Freedom Student card, which is much easier to get.

 Leave a Reply Cancel reply